Open Accessibility Menu

 Selected Presentations/Publications:

-• Residency didactics on a variety of topics including diabetes, 2017 HTN guidelines, solid tumors, skin lesions in primary care, BRCA testing guidelines.
-Also have done a grand rounds on vitamin D deficiency.
+• Residency didactics on a variety of topics including diabetes, HTN and asthma guidelines, skin lesions in primary care, BRCA testing guidelines.
+I presented a Grand Rounds on Medical Bias in Obesity.
+I have participated in Diversity Dialogues, a multidisciplinary quarterly discussion about bias and microaggressions in medicine, since 2020.

 Teaching responsibilities: